Schedule VMware snapshot to save your effort

-Scheduled snapshots cannot be used as one of the common methods of backup for the following reasons：
+Snapshot and backup are different from each other, and scheduled VMware snapshot cannot be used as one of the common methods of backup for the following reasons:

 1. One VM requires one separate scheduled task.
 If you own a wide range of VMs, it is complicated to create and manage snapshot tasks.

 2. Do not use a single snapshot for more than 72 hours.

 3. A maximum of 32 snapshots are supported in a chain.
 However, for a better VM performance, only use 2 to 3 snapshots.